Structured literacy for dyslexia with Slingerland

 Handwriting instruction

-Handwriting instruction in both manuscript and cursive is integral to the Slingerland method.
-Handwriting is essential in developing spelling and reading skills.
-The cognitive process of linking the visual letters with the physical act of writing is called an orthographic loop, and is crucial for reading fluency and automaticity.
+Handwriting instruction— in both manuscript and cursive—is an integral part of Slingerland.
+Handwriting plays a critical role in developing spelling and reading skills.
+The cognitive process of connecting the visual letters with the motor act of writing is called an orthographic loop, and it is essential for reading fluency and automaticity.

 -